Techtonica/curriculum/data-structures/linked-lists.md

 ### Check for Understanding

+Form small groups in the cohort and discuss:
+- Summarize what you have learnt about linked lists.
+What are the basic features of linked lists?
-Summarize linked lists to each other.
-Ask each other to take turns trying to name some of the common misconceptions in using linked lists.
+- What are some of the common misconceptions in using linked lists?

-Make a doubly-linked list (with matching tests) in pairs/threes, or something else that helps assess their understanding.
+- In pairs or threes, can you make a doubly-linked list (with matching tests)?

-Help each other understand how to use doubly/multiply/circularly linked lists.
+- Do you understand how to use doubly/multiply/circularly linked lists?
+Can you teach a fellow group member?

 (http://blog.millermedeiros.com/linked-lists/)